muratk3n/thirdwave/en/README.md

 ---

+Beckley, Unrivaled: "China has large reserves of oil and natural gas encased in shale basins, but China has not been able to tap them and, according to some analyses, may never do so.
+143 One reason is that China’s shale deposits were left behind by prehistoric lakes and, consequently, have rock layers that are more ductile and less amenable to hydraulic fracturing than the brittle marine shales in North America.
+144 Another reason is that China lacks the water necessary for fracking"

+---

 Fossil based energy system was advantageout for US.. ample resources that are easy to get to..
 But.. the planet is getting screwed in the process.
 Renewable fuels might give other nations little more